Skip to main content

 The preferred communication channel is asked for every visit, but once your channel is confirmed, you won't be able to change it for the current visit.
 When choosing the same channel within 12 hours, you won't have to go through the setup again.
 The channel will be confirmed immediately.

-If the delivery of a WhatsApp message fails, or if the WhatsApp message is sent successfully but not delivered within 3 minutes, an SMS is sent as a fallback.
+• If delivery of a WhatsApp message fails, or if it is sent successfully but not delivered within 3 minutes, an SMS is sent as a fallback.

 Using WhatsApp via the Twilio Business API is GDPR-compliant and more secure than SMS:

-End-to-end encryption: Unlike SMS, WhatsApp encrypts all message content so neither Meta, Twilio, nor we can read it.
+• End-to-end encryption: Unlike SMS, WhatsApp encrypts all message content.

-Customer-Controlled Templates Ensure Compliance: All message templates used to initiate conversations are: Pre-approved, Non-promotional and and Strictly related to the operational purpose.
+• Customer-Controlled Templates Ensure Compliance: All message templates used to initiate conversations are pre-approved, non-promotional, and strictly related to the operational purpose.
 This ensures lawful processing under Art.
 6(1)(b) GDPR – performance of a contract or Art.
 6(1)(f) GDPR – legitimate interest.

 Conclusion: WhatsApp via Twilio provides a verified, encrypted, and privacy-respecting communication channel—offering stronger data protection than SMS.